avaneev/biteopt/README.md

 This optimization strategy was tested for the following applications beside synthetic benchmarking:

-1. Hyperparameter optimization of complex non-linear systems.
+1. Hyperparameter optimization of complex non-linear black-box systems.

 2. Non-linear least-squares problems, see calcHougen function in testfn.h for an example problem.